 - Canada’s Health Care Providers — 1997 to 2011: A Reference Guide

-In Canada, audiologists are regulated in all provinces except Prince Edward Island and are not regulated in any of the territories.
+In Canada, audiologists are regulated in all provinces except Prince Edward Island and Nova Scotia and are not regulated in any of the territories.

-To practise as an audiologist in Canada, audiologists must hold a master’s or doctoral degree in audiology from an accredited university and a licence to practice, if the jurisdiction in which they practise is not governed by a regulatory body.
+To practise as an audiologist in Canada, audiologists must hold a master’s degree or equivalent in audiology and a licence to practise, if the jurisdiction in which they practise is governed by a regulatory body.

 Scope of practice